Görlitzer Park: Drug trafficking

 Görlitzer Park is one of the largest drug transfer centers in Berlin.
-The park has been the site of multiple violent incidents resulting in injuries and even death.
+The park has been the site of multiple violent incidents resulting in injuries.
 The drug dealing originated in parts of the park during the 2000s.
 Since May 2012, the park area has been subject to constant police patrols.
 The problems, however, have remained.

 In November 2014, the "Task Force Görlitzer Park" was established to curb drug-related crime around Görlitzer Park.
 This task force consisted of the Berlin Police, the public prosecutor's office, the administration of justice, the immigration office, and the Friedrichshain-Kreuzberg district office.
 The task force effected several changes to Görlitzer Park, such as removing hedges and shrubs that could serve as drug stashes, as well as greatly increasing the police presence.

 Interior Senator Frank Henkel introduced a zero tolerance rule in March 2015 which enabled the police to prosecute consumers and dealers for small amounts of drugs.
 However, this did not eliminate the drug problem, instead causing many drug dealers to move to other streets, parks and neighborhoods.
 On October 16, 2017, the Red-Red-Green Coalition rescinded the rule, and the purchase, transportation, and consumption of up to 15 g of cannabis in Görlitzer Park has resumed with relative impunity.

+At a security summit in September 2023, Berlin mayor Kai Wegner announced that a fence would be built around the park so that it could be locked at night.
+In addition to fencing in areas where there is no wall, the entrances would be equipped with iron gates and turnstiles and floodlights installed in the park.
+The Berlin Senate initially estimated costs of 1.9 million euros for the fence construction and 1.2 million for the lighting.
+In addition, 800,000 euros per year are expected to be required for security and maintenance.
+The district of Friedrichshain-Kreuzberg, along with numerous initiatives led by residents and environmental groups, criticized this plan.
+They argued that building a fence would not solve any of the problems, but would merely shift drug dealing and use to the surrounding neighborhoods.
+Instead, they called for “social solutions” such as drug consumption rooms, affordable housing, and work permits for asylum seekers.
+Numerous protests criticizing the mayor's “law and order” politics as being purely symbolic, culminated in various acts of civil disobedience and a lawsuit filed by residents against the Berlin Senate.

+Between March and May 2026, Görlitzer Park was closed at 10 p.m.
+On June 1, 2026, an administrative court ruled in summary proceedings that the nighttime closure of the park was invalid for the time being.
+Until a final judgment is rendered in the main proceedings, the park will remain open at night.
+Following the decision, the fence and gates remained in place, but the gates were kept open.
+The Senate announced that it would appeal the summary ruling.